 Cultural Intelligence Part 12

-Montrealers as per their Cultural Intelligence Part 12 tend to address each other on a first-name basis.
-Then again, it is recommended to start with Mr. or Mrs. or Dr or any other title followed by the last name of the person.
+Cultural Intelligence 12 and Montrealers tend to address each other on a first-name basis.
+However, it is recommended to start with Mr or Mrs or Dr or any other title followed by the last name of the person.

 - A formal "vous" that shows respect or that maintains a certain distance with a person.

 - A plural "vous" used when talking to more than one person.

 - Permission must be asked before using the "tu".
 It is always preferable to wait a little before asking.